abhijithsnair1111/Retail-Data-Analytics-Project/README.md

 ---

 ## Project Requirements 📋
-The entire project was constructed on top of  certain requirements and by the end of the Analysis all of them are fullfilled
+The entire project was constructed on top of  certain requirements and by the end of the Analysis all of them are fulfilled

 - [x] Connect to the source Database **RetailDB** to access all the necessary data for the project